brian-carroll/blog/articles/first-class-functions.md

 &nbsp;

+Let me know in the comments if you’d like to see any of these!

+&nbsp;

 Thanks for reading!
-Leave a comment!